DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 The logistic transformation is of the form

 $$
-f(x) = \frac{a}{1+\exp{-bx + c}} + d
+f(x) = \frac{a}{1+\exp{(-bx + c})} + d
 $$

 The parameters $a$, $d$, being linear transformations, have no effect upon efficacy of the linearization and were consequently set to $a = 200$ and $d = -100$ so that the transformed variable could be interpreted as percent fertilizer saturation.
-The parameter $c$ was set to $0$ with the same purpose in mind.
+For the same reason, rhe parameter $c$ was set to $0$.

-The parameter $b$, however, must be chosen carefully.
-To achieve linearity, the criterion by which we selected the optimal setting of $b$ was the Pearson correlation coefficient of the yield variable and the transformed fertilizer variables, which in this case is equal to the square root of the $R^2$ of an OLS model fit to the two variables.
+The remaining parameter $b$ had to be chosen carefully.
+With linearity in mind, the criterion by which we selected the optimal setting of $b$ was the Pearson correlation coefficient of the yield variable and the transformed fertilizer variables, which in this case is equal to the square root of the $R^2$ of an OLS model fit to the two variables.

 ## Grid Search and Final Model
-Because we only had a single variable to optimize, we exhaustively explored the parameter space with a grid search
+Because we only had a single variable to optimize, we exhaustively explored the parameter space with a grid search.
+From preliminary visualization, we judged that the likely order of magnitude of the optimal parameter value was between $10^-3$ and 1, and so we performed the grid search across $10^4$ equally spaced values between $10^-3$ and 1.
+The optimal parameter value that we obtained was $b = 0.0182$, resulting in a correlation coefficient of $r = 0.702$.

 ## Clustering Analysis